adnzaki/simple-tag-bootstrap/README.md

 - `BaseClass::slot(string|array $slots)` to insert slot into component, it can be a string or array and should be in SimpleTag's accepted format.
 - `BaseClass::addClass(string|array $class)` to add a custom class to component
 - `BaseClass::id(string $id)` to create an ID to component
-- `BaseClass::event(array $events = [])` to store event handler.
-You can pass any event handling attributes from pure Javascript to Javascript framework like Vue.js<br>
+- `BaseClass::attrs(array $attributes = [])` to store additional attributes for your element.
+Additional attributes mostly used to define event handling, but in other case it can be used for any advanced HTML options like Vue's custom HTML attributes, eg. `v-model`, `v-bind`, `v-if`, etc.<br>
 Check out each of component's example to see how to use them.
 - `BaseClass::preventBrowserOutput()` to prevent SimpleTag `render()` function from directly send the output to the browser.
 By running this method, you have to use `echo` statement when calling component's render method.
 - `BaseClass::position(string $positionStart, string $positionEnd, string $translate = '')` to set position of an element.
 Click [here](https://getbootstrap.com/docs/5.1/utilities/position/) for more detail explanation.